Avoidance (TV series)

 Avoidance is a British comedy drama television series made for BBC One starring Romesh Ranganathan, Lisa McGrillis, Mandeep Dhillon, Jessica Knappett and Kieran Logendra.
-The first series was broadcast in 10 June 2022.
+The first series was broadcast from 10 June 2022.
 A second series was commissioned in May 2023 and was broadcast from 5 April 2024.

 Plot

 Thrown out by his partner Claire, Jonathan is so desperate to avoid difficult conversations, that rather than telling his son that his mum and dad are splitting up, he takes the young Spencer to hide out with his sister Danielle and her wife Courtney.